LunchWithaLens/SportsIdentifier/README.md

   git push azure master

 In the Azure Portal for the Web App I could review the application logs to track down any issues.

+I later migrated to a cheaper AppService - B2, whihc worked pretty much as well - maybe a little slower